eaudeweb/drupal-cleanup-action/README.md

-# drupal-cleanup-action
+# Directory cleanup action

-SSH into a remote server and cleanup older deployments (directories) with defined pattern.
+This action does a SSH into a remote server and cleans up older deployments (directories) with a pre-defined pattern.
 Preserve only the newest number of configured directories.

 Usage: